Service Introduction

 In addition, we had designed the app based on the hypothesis that chatting with the assistant would be more important than referring to the to-do list, but after launch discovered that chat was not an efficient enough mode of interaction.
 As we added new features such as structured to-do intake to increase efficiency, having chat as a central feature on the home page no longer made sense.
 However, the outdated design of our app was still encouraging members to rely on chat, hindering efficiency.

-Two-phase approach
+Two-phase approach to navigation improvements

 Using visual hierarchy to improve usability

-Based on the fact that users were relying on chat to create new to-do's rather than using our structured to-do intake low accessible via the + button in the top right, I recommended three visual design updates to further elevate the + button in the hierarchy of the page while de-emphasizing the chat entry point.
+Based on the fact that users were relying on chat to create new to-do's rather than using our structured to-do intake flow accessible via the + button in the top right, I recommended three visual design updates to further elevate the + button in the hierarchy of the page while de-emphasizing the chat entry point.
 These included:

 - Changing the + button from a secondary (outline) to a primary (black fill) style